 FIGURE 7-34 Relationship of height of contour, suprabulge, and infrabulge.
 A, When an egg is placed with its long axis parallel to the surveying tool, the height of contour is found at its greatest circumference, here designated by the arrow.
 In this example, the second line is diagonal to the line outlining the height of contour and is either above the height of contour (right side of egg), referred to as the suprabulge region, or below the height of contour (left side of egg), referred to as the infrabulge region.
 B, If the long axis of the egg is reoriented so that the previous diagonal line is now at the greatest circumference, the original "height of contour line" no longer is at the greatest circumference.
 The line segment at A is in the suprabulge region, and the line segment B is in the infrabulge region.
 Changing the orientation alters the relationship of surfaces relative to the greatest circumference and consequently alters suprabulge and infrabulge locations.
-C, Just as the height of contour changes as orientation changes for the egg, when a tooth orientation changes, the height of contour moved to B, relative to the horizontal location.
-Alternatively, when the tooth was inclined lingually, the height of contour moves to L, relative to the horizontal location.
+C, Just as the height of contour changes as orientation changes for the egg, when a tooth orientation changes, the height of contour is altered.
+For this molar, the line H was produced with a horizontal orientation.
+When the tooth was inclined buccally, the height of contour moves to L, relative to the horizontal location.